-If you’re trying to find new ways to spice up your Michigan family vacations, why not spend some time taking a look at all of the odds and ends of roadside attractions?
+If you’re trying to find new ways to have fun on your next family vacation in Michigan, then take into consideration Michigan’s great roadside attractions?
 Michigan is filled with many random awe-filled wonders that are sure to bring a laugh to your family.
 Pull over and enjoy the history of something completely otherwise obsolete and have a photo shoot or even create your own historical significance of said attraction.

 World’s Second Largest Pie Tin